 - Review of the concepts of multiple linear regression analysis with respect to inference, prediction, model evaluation and variable selection.
 (2 weeks) - Extending the linear regression model to generalized linear and additive models including logistic, Poisson, and Gamma regression.
 Revise inference (including robust and modern methods), evaluation and variable selection for such models.
-(5 weeks) - Some discussion about the consequences when modelling for predictive or inferential purposes.
-(1 week)

-Second Part (6 weeks):
+(5 weeks) - · Some discussion about the consequences when modelling for predictive or inferential purposes.
+(1 week) Second Part (6 weeks):

-- Concept of Bayesian statistics, set up a Bayesian model with specifying suitable prior distributions, (3 weeks) - Make inference in a Bayesian model by simulating from the model directly and by applying MCMC-techniques, e.g. the Gibbs- and Metropolis-Hastings sampling algorithm.
+- · Concept of Bayesian statistics, set up a Bayesian model with specifying suitable prior distributions, (3 weeks)

+- Make inference in a Bayesian model by simulating from the model directly and by applying MCMC-techniques, e.g. the Gibbs- and Metropolis-Hastings sampling algorithm.
 (3 weeks)

 The contents listed are illustrated with used cases from the industrial and scientific fields.
 The practical work is done with the open source statistical analysis environment R.

 Teaching and learning methods

 Lectures and practical work on computer with the statistical analysis environment R.

 Literature

 Slides and lecture notes will be available in addition to recommended book chapters.

 Assessment

-Certification requirements for final examinations (conditions for attestation) None
+Certification requirements

+Module does not use certification requirements

-Basic principle for exams: All the standard final exams for modules are written exams.
-The repetition exams can be either written or oral.
+Basic principle for exams

+As a rule, all the standard final exams for modules and also all repetition exams are to be in written form

 Standard final exam for a module and written repetition exam

-Kind of Exam written

-Duration of exam 120 minutes

-Permissible aids □ no aids

-☑ open book = permissible aids:

-Electronical aids: statistical software R on examination laptop, if technically feasible
+Kind of exam written Duration of exam 120 minutes Permissible aids Aids permitted as specified below: Permissible electronic aids statistical software R on examination laptop, if technically feasible Other permissible aids no restrictions Special case: Repetition exam as oral exam

-Hardcopy form: no restrictions

-Special case: Repetition exam as an oral exam

-If an oral exam is set (only possible for \leq 4 students), the following applies:

-Kind of Exam oral
+Kind of exam

+oral

-Duration of exam 30 minutes
+Duration of exam

+30 minutes

-Permissible aids no aids
+Permissible aids

+No aids permitted